 PART 6: INFORMATION FOR PLANNING, CONTROL AND PERFORMANCE MEASUREMENT

 24 Cost estimation and cost behaviour

 TEACHING ACTIVITY: front lessons.
 During the course a few casestudy will be analysed.
 Students will found those materials accessing to MYUNIVR platform.
-Students must prepare a project work under the supervision of the teacher.
+Students must prepare (compulsory for all students) a project work under the supervision of the teacher.
 Instructions on how to do the PW (also for non attending students) are given in MYUNIVR platform.
 Chapters of the text book to study (Drury 10th ed) : 1, 2, 3, 4, 5, 6, 8, 9, 10, 11, 12, 15, 16, 17, 24.

 The teacher is available for QandA: